 |May 7||Captain George Field of Company B was promoted to major.|

 Battle of Seven Pines

-Suffered 9 killed and 49 wounded.
-Colonel Moore was mortally wounded and died August 25, 1863.
+The regiment suffered 9 killed and 49 wounded.
+Colonel Moore was mortally wounded and died on August 25, 1863.

 From General Wilcox’s report: